bbmcodedotcom/snippets/content/posts/react-error-boundary.md

 ---
 title: "Error Boundary in React"
 date: 2024-09-27T22:55:19+07:00
-description: Error boundaries catchs JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of crashing the whole application
+description: Error boundaries catchs errors anywhere in their child component tree and display a fallback UI instead of crashing the whole application
 tags: [react]
 author:
   name: BBMCode